Back to all terms

 A grace period is the additional time granted after a premium payment is due during which an insurance policy remains active, even though payment has not yet been received.
 It provides policyholders with a short window to make late payments without losing coverage.
 The grace period ensures continuity of protection and helps prevent accidental policy lapses caused by missed or delayed payments.

-In health, dental, life, and disability insurance, the grace period typically lasts 30 or 31 days from the premium due date.
-If the premium is paid within this period, coverage continues uninterrupted.
-If payment is not received by the end of the grace period, the policy is considered lapsed, and benefits cease until the policy is reinstated or reissued.
+In health, dental, life, and disability insurance, the grace period typically lasts 30 or 31 days from the premium due date, though the exact length varies by insurance type, insurance company, and province.
+During this time the policyholder is still insured, so if a claim must be made the provider is required to honour it, including paying a life insurance death benefit if the insured passes away within the period.
+If the premium is paid before the grace period ends, coverage continues uninterrupted.
+If payment is not received by the end of the grace period, the policy is considered lapsed and benefits cease until it is reinstated or reissued.
+Insurers will typically cancel a policy with an unpaid premium after the grace period, usually after issuing a notice of cancellation whose notice period varies by provider.

 Example: